 Shape shifting in the control of protein function

 What roles do conformational changes play in regulating protein function?
 Protein shape change can be triggered by a variety of factors, including ligand binding, temperature or pH, and can alter enzyme activity and function, allowing enzymes to carry out different functions in different contexts.
-In this virtual event, researchers will present their findings on proteins that undergo conformational changes including reassembly, oligomerization and fold-switching.
+In this virtual event, researchers present their findings on proteins that undergo conformational changes including reassembly, oligomerization and fold-switching.

 The talks in this virtual event were originally programmed to take place as an in-person Spotlight Session at the 2020 ASBMB Annual Meeting.